DevExpress-Examples/reporting-use-devexpress-drawing-skia-engine/README.md

 The commands required to configure the host operating system environment for the DevExpress Drawing Engine are included in the docker file.

-## How to build and run this example
+## How to Build and Run This Example

 ### Visual Studio